-- Provides relevant and beneficial work experience to the student. - Exposes students to the realities of work in the career field the student is pursuing. - Interaction with professionals in career paths relevant to the student. - Pay rates are comparable to what a non-student would earn in the same position. - Opportunity to exercise knowledge, skills and abilities gained from the classroom, while at the same time receiving on-the-job training. - Flexible work schedules that accommodate the needs of both students and employers.
+- Provides relevant and beneficial work experience to the student. - Exposes the student to the realities of work in the career field the student is pursuing. - Provides interaction with professionals in career paths relevant to the student. - Pays at rates comparable to what a non-student would earn in the same position. - Provides the opportunity to exercise knowledge, skills and abilities gained from the classroom, while at the same time receiving on-the-job training. - Allows flexible work schedules that accommodate the needs of students and employers.